vendia/examples/workshops/food-and-beverage/optimized-distribution/README-Milestone1.md

 **NOTE:** `<your_uni_name>` should match the value of the `name` in `registration.json`

 ### Explore the Uni and Its Initial Data
 Once the Uni is ready, explore its content using the Vendia Share [web application](https://share.vendia.net/).
 The Uni has a single node, the **SupplierNode**.
-The Share web app provides a number views to explore the node in more detail.
+The Share web app provides a number of views to explore the node in more detail.

 #### GraphQL Explorer
-The GraphQL Explorer can be used to interact with the data stored by Vendia Share.
-It can serve as a helpful tool if you're newer to GraphQL and want to experiment with forming queries, mutations, and subscriptions as you develop an application powered by Vendia Share.
+The GraphQL Explorer can be used to interact with a node.
+It can serve as a helpful tool if you're new to GraphQL and want to experiment with forming queries, mutations, and subscriptions as you develop an application powered by Vendia Share.

 Here are a few examples to help you get started.
 Feel free to build your own queries but please refrain from updating the data for now (i.e. no mutations just yet).